-Pathogen has come to be used as a convenient catch-all for the various microorganisms of interest in UVGI disinfection.
+Microorganism has come to be used as a convenient catch-all for the various "bugs" of interest in UVGI disinfection.
 It is more convenient to use than listing out viruses, molds, bacteria, yeasts, etc.

 A useful distinction is between spore-forming and non-spore-forming microorganisms as the former are more resistant to UVGI and generally require a higher fluence for equivalent reductions to the latter.
 For example, Bacillus and Clostridium species of bacteria are spore-forming, whereas Staphylococcus is non-spore forming.
 So, by extension, a 3-log reduction of C.diff (Clostridium difficile) will require a greater fluence of UVGI than 3-log reduction of MRSA (Methicillin-resistant Staphylococcus aureus).

 Many resources exist for fluence required for specific microorganisms and specific reduction levels and these resources are continually updated as new research is completed.
 Since this is a living, continually evolving reference, consulting the latest version of the UVGI inactivation database is the best course of action.

 Wavelength is how the various types of radiation within the electromagnetic spectrum are differentiated.
 Gamma radiation has the shortest wavelength and radio radiation has the longest wavelength.
 Ultraviolet radiation has shorter wavelengths than visible light and longer wavelengths than X-ray.
 For the purposes of this article in discussing UVGI, wavelength is measured in nanometers (nm).